a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 - Azure subscription
 - A service principal with Contributor role.
 See here how to generate a service principal on Azure.
 - An SSH Key Pair.
-See here how to generate an SSH Key Pair.
+  - Store the private key securely in GitHub Secrets (`SSH_PRIVATE_KEY`).
+  - Repalce the public key in `terraform.tfvars` with the new matching key.
-- GitHub repository with the following secrets (you get these by creating a service principal):
+- GitHub repository with the following secrets:

   - `ARM_CLIENT_ID`
   - `ARM_CLIENT_SECRET`